Olivia Shaw

 About me

-I’m deeply passionate about working with clients to experience the long term benefits of feeling understood and accepted, where difficult experiences, thoughts and feelings are given the space they need to heal.
+I’m deeply passionate about working with clients to experience the long term benefits of feeling understood and accepted, where these things are given the space they need to heal.
+I am particularly passionate about supporting those who feel like an 'Other' in their families or social groups, and understand the profound effects of not being fully accepted.

 Training, qualifications & experience